 34Information Concerning Submarines

-The Canadian Forces, Maritime Command, operates four VICTORIA Class submarines.
-Mariners are warned that they may encounter these submarines anywhere off the Canadian coast particularly in the vicinity of the Halifax and Victoria approaches, the Juan de Fuca Strait and in naval operating areas south of Halifax.
+The Canadian Armed Forces, Royal Canadian Navy, operates four Victoria Class submarines.
+Mariners are warned that they may encounter these submarines anywhere off the Canadian coast, particularly in the vicinity of Halifax including the operating areas south of Halifax, and Victoria including the Juan de Fuca Strait and the Georgia Strait, especially in the vicinity of Nanoose Bay.
 United States Navy submarines are also frequently encountered off the east and west coasts of Canada.
-Submarines may be surfaced or submerged, operating independently, or with surface ships and/or aircraft.
+Submarines may be surfaced or submerged, operating independently, or with surface ships and/or aircraft

 2.Submarine Presence Indicators